shawn-mcguire/tree-counter/README.md

 # Usage
 See included df_unique.pkl file for annotation data format example.

-Step 1: counter_cnn_lookup_table
+1.  counter_cnn_lookup_table
 	Creates a lookup table with pixel centers for the x by y grid.
 Used in counter_cnn1 script.

-Step 2: countr_div_train_test_images.py
+2.  countr_div_train_test_images.py
 	Creates train and test splits at the IMAGE LEVEL to prep for thumbnail extraction in countr_cnn_1

-Step 3: countr_cnn_1.py to extract grid cropped images and locate images in train/test folder
-	Uses the pickled lookup_table.pkl file created by 'counter_cnn_lookup_table.py' Uses the annotation dataframe file selected by user in root directory.
+3.  countr_cnn_1.py to extract grid cropped images and locate images in train/test folder Uses the pickled lookup_table.pkl file created by 'counter_cnn_lookup_table.py' Uses the annotation dataframe file selected by user in root directory.
 Either df_train_val.pkl or df_test.pkl

-Step 4: countr_cnn_2.py to train on cropped images from grid points
-	Outputs the model to 'model.h5' in root directory
+4.  countr_cnn_2.py to train on cropped images from grid points Outputs the model to 'model.h5' in root directory

-Step 5: countr_cnn_3.py to classify cropped images in test directory and output truth_table dataframe
+5.  countr_cnn_3.py to classify cropped images in test directory and output truth_table dataframe

-Step 6: countr_cnn_image_counts.py to get image level counts
+6.  countr_cnn_image_counts.py to get image level counts